 Major with Honors

-Students will write a 40 page thesis that aims to engage with primary texts and relevant secondary literature.
+Students will write a 30-35 page thesis that aims to engage with primary texts and relevant secondary literature.
 By the end of the fall semester, students must have completed a formal proposal and a Table of Content in draft.
 Proposals for the thesis should describe the questions being asked in the research, and how answers to them will contribute to scholarship.
 Students must include a discussion of the primary sources on which the research will rest, as well as a preliminary bibliography of relevant secondary studies.
 They also must include a rough timetable indicating in what stages the work will be completed.
-It is expected that before submitting their proposals students will have conferred with a faculty member who has agreed to serve as advisor..
+It is expected that before submitting their proposals students will have conferred with a faculty member who has agreed to serve as advisor.
+In December students will formally present the proposal to the department.
 In April students will give an oral presentation of their work of approximately one hour to faculty members and interested students.
 The final draft is due on or around April 28th of the senior year and will be graded by two faculty members (one of whom is the advisor).
 Faculty will retain the option to assign final honors to the research project.

-Students who are studying abroad for the Italian major for one year can earn two credits in Italian Literature and one credits in allied fields (total of four credits).
-Those who are studying abroad for one semester can earn no more than a total of two credits in Italian Literature or one credit in Italian Literature and one credit in an allied field (total of two credits).
+Students who are studying abroad for the Italian major for one year can earn two credits in Italian Literature and one credit in allied fields (total of three credits).
+Those who are studying abroad for one semester can earn no more than a total of two credits in Italian Literature/Culture.

 University of Pennsylvania